 Since my childhood, I always thought Photography was a hobby cultivated by foreigners and tourists.
-It was only 5 yrs ago when I was in XIth std that i had my 1st brush with photography.
+It was only 5 yrs ago when I was in 11th standard that I had my 1st brush with photography.
 I had participated in an inter school competition as I was good in art and painting.
-I was shocked to see my senior (who had participated in a photography competition) adjusting his Dslr there.
+I was shocked to see my senior (who had participated in a photography competition) adjusting his DSLR there.
 I requested him to let me handle the camera.
 I understood the basics in a few minutes and clicked a few photos.
 My Senior was quite impressed to see the outcome.
 For a person touching the camera for the 1st time, I managed my frames quite well and set the horizon in a straight horizontal line.
 This got me interested.
 And he motivated me to explore the art further.

 I used to borrow his Canon 1100D for pursuing my hobby.
-It was quite difficult to borrow dslrs then but I used to manage.
+It was quite difficult to borrow DSLRs then but I used to manage.
 As a child, my hobbies never lasted more than 6 months.
 My Parents were quite pleased when I pursued this one for a year plus and still continued to follow up.
-So they bought me my first dslr, Canon 80D.
+So they bought me my first DSLR, Canon 80D.

 Initially it was only about clicking good pictures.
 Varanasi is a beautiful city so it kept me quite captivated in clicking pics.
 I tried travel and then documentary genres but I became fascinated by the street eventually.
-And that is my favourite genre now.
+And that is my favorite genre now.

 What I like about the street is that it is completely unplanned.
 You need to have an open mind, be observant and patient.
 Unlike travel where you can pre-plan your locations, situations and compositions, the street is spontaneous.
 It's the fishing and hunting equivalent of photography.
 Fishing, because you need to be at the right place and very very patient.
 And hunting because you need to shoot at the right time.
 A few seconds before and after, and you will miss it.